gltewalt/parse-caddy/README.md

 This tool is intended to let a user see what is going on as they write basic to intermediate parse rules.

-If you can add to, or improve this tool, please do.
-I'm sure parse beginers would be grateful.
+If you can improve this tool, I'm sure parse beginers would be grateful.

 ----